Publications

 Work in Progress

-With Daniel Graeber and Neil Murray.
+with Daniel Graeber and Neil Murray

-Random Forests for Labor Market Analysis: Balancing Precision and Interpretability
+Random Forests for Labor Market Analysis: Balancing Precision and Interpretabilitywith Daniel Graeber, Carsten Schröder and Sabine Zinn

 Machine learning methods are becoming increasingly popular due to their predictive power.
 However, the results are sometimes not as straight-forward to interpret compared to classic regression models, for example.
 In this paper, we address this trade-off by comparing the predictive performance of random forests and logistic regressions to analyze labor market vulnerabilities during the COVID-19 pandemic, and a global surrogate model to enhance our understanding of the complex dynamics.
 Our study shows that especially in the presence of non-linearities and feature interactions, random forests outperform regressions both in predictive accuracy and interpretability, yielding policy-relevant insights on vulnerable groups affected by labor market disruptions.